CHAPTER 42. STATE BOARD OF OCCUPATIONAL THERAPY

 (a) A license granted under the act expires on June 30 of every odd numbered year unless renewed for the next biennium.

-(b) Biennial renewal forms and other forms and literature to be distributed by the Board will be forwarded to the last mailing address given to the Board by the licensee.
-Whenever the licensee changes his mailing address of record, he shall notify the Board, in writing, within 10 days after making the address change.
+(b) Biennial renewal forms, other forms and literature, and other official documents to be distributed by the Board or the Department of State will be sent to the last mailing address of record.
+The licensee has the responsibility to notify the Board of changes to the mailing address of record in writing within 10 days after making the address change.

-(c) To retain the right to engage in practice, the licensee shall renew his license in the manner prescribed by the Board and pay the required fee prior to the expiration of the next biennium.
+(c) To retain the right to engage in practice, the licensee shall renew the licensee’s license biennially as follows:

 (e) A licensee who does not intend to practice in this Commonwealth and who does not desire to renew his license shall inform the Board in writing.
 Written confirmation of the Board’s receipt of his letter and notice that his license has been classified as inactive will be forwarded to the licensee.